 - Must meet qualifications set forth by the Texas Indigent Defense Commission

 - Must meet the objective qualifications specified by the judges in the Code of Criminal Procedure Article 2604(e)

 Although court-appointed lawyers are free, you do not have the right to choose which one is assigned to your case.
 In order to give yourself the best chance at trial, it is important that you seek adequate legal representation.

 By hiring your own attorney, you can ensure that you have someone on your side that will listen to your concerns, and build a defense that is designed to achieve your desired outcome.

-Contact The Law Offices of Richard C. McConathy today if you are facing criminal charges in Dallas County in Texas or the surrounding counties of Denton County, Collin County and Tarrant County.
+Contact Law Offices of Richard C. McConathy today if you are facing criminal charges in Dallas County in Texas or the surrounding counties of Denton County, Collin County, and Tarrant County.
 Richard McConathy is an experienced Dallas criminal lawyer who will make every effort to find mitigating factors that may have your charges reduced or even dismissed.